-Except in carrying out his/her normal duties, a batter is not allowed to wilfully damage the ball other than, when the ball is in play, in striking it with the bat.
-See also Law 5.5 (Damage to the ball).
+Except in carrying out their normal duties, a batter is not allowed to wilfully damage the ball other than, when the ball is in play, in striking it with the bat.
+See also Law 4.3.

 A fielder may, however: